Rolf Stommelen: Career

-In 1978 he was given the task by the Porsche factory to drive the Porsche 935 "Moby Dick" in Martini Colors.
+In 1978, Stommelen was given the task by the Porsche factory to drive the Porsche 935 "Moby Dick" in Martini Colors.
 The 78 "Moby Dick" had a 3.2-litre Turbo Engine that produced 845 HP and Stommelen was, with 235 mph, (365 km/h) the fastest man on the Mulsanne Straight, faster than the prototypes like the Porsche 936 and the Renault Alpine A442B which won the race.
 Due to high fuel-consumption of the engine, Stommelen had to pit too often to battle for the win.

-He continued at Le Mans with the Porsche 935, nearly winning the 24 hours of Le Mans with Dick Barbour and actor Paul Newman as co-drivers in 1979, only to be set back by a 23-minute-long pit stop caused by a stuck wheel nut.
+Stommelen continued at Le Mans with the Porsche 935, nearly winning the 24 hours of Le Mans with Dick Barbour and actor Paul Newman as co-drivers in 1979, only to be set back by a 23-minute-long pit stop caused by a stuck wheel nut.
 The team would not have come so far, if Stommelen had not been constantly seconds faster than his team mates each lap.

-He also drove Toj SC320 prototype sportscars with some success against the works Alfa team (Toj was a small German manufacturer).
+Stommelen also drove Toj SC320 prototype sportscars with some success against the works Alfa team (Toj was a small German manufacturer).

-He also competed in one NASCAR Grand National series event in 1971 at Talladega Superspeedway in a former Holman-Moody Ford which Mario Andretti used to win the 1967 Daytona 500, which was rebuilt by Robert Gee (Dale Earnhardt Jr.'s grandfather) as a Mercury Cyclone, with Jake Elder as crew chief.
+Stommelen also competed in one NASCAR Grand National series event in 1971 at Talladega Superspeedway in a former Holman-Moody Ford which Mario Andretti used to win the 1967 Daytona 500, which was rebuilt by Robert Gee (Dale Earnhardt Jr.'s grandfather) as a Mercury Cyclone, with Jake Elder as crew chief.
 That car eventually was sold to independent driver Darrell Waltrip to use a year later in his Cup Series debut in 1972, which is how it stands today in the latter's museum.

-He was also active in the German GT Championship Deutsche Rennsport Meisterschaft, winning the championship in 1977 for the Gelo Racing Team in a Porsche 935.
+Stommelen was also active in the German GT Championship Deutsche Rennsport Meisterschaft, winning the championship in 1977 for the Gelo Racing Team in a Porsche 935.
 A master at the Nürburgring, he was a constant winner of races held there.

-In the 1980s he was still a sought after prototype pilot and achieved success driving the Kremer CK5, Lancia LC1 and Porsche 956 cars.
+In the 1980s, Stommelen was still a sought after prototype pilot and achieved success driving the Kremer CK5, Lancia LC1 and Porsche 956 cars.